ThePatShea/fun-stuff-to-do-aggregator/README.md

 ---

 #### Technologies Utilized
 - PHP/SQL back end
+- An AJAX single page app system that I built myself
-- Some Javascript and a few front-end libraries
+- Several front-end Javascript libraries
+- Yipit API for aggregating deals
-- Facebook API for aggregating photos/events and for users to log in to the site to post new content
+- Facebook API for aggregating events and venues
+- An algorithm I developed with my team to sort the aggregated content into 8 categories
+- Fully responsive UI from desktop to mobile
-- YouTube API for aggregating videos
+- PhoneGap for iOS/Android apps
-- Custom-built PHP web scrapers to aggregate news articles and events from non-Facebook sources

 ---

 #### Resources/Timeline
-I built this product single-handedly in 6 months.
+I hired 3 summer interns and led the team to build the product in 3 months.